-This is a question I get asked a lot: “I hear a lot of clicking and popping noises in my shoulders when I work out.
-What can I do to fix this?”
+This is a question I get asked a lot: “I hear a lot of clicking, cracking, and popping noises in my shoulders when I work out, but what can I do to fix this?”
+First, you have to understand what is that clicking before you can fix it.

 1) Tightness in your shoulders.
 This refers not just to the glenohumeral (shoulder) joint itself, but everything that connects to it, including the muscles in your upper arms, your chest, your upper back, and even your neck.